skarndev/umodel_tools/docs/source/usage.rst

     files into the ``.cats.txt`` file which preserves the directory tree in the asset browser.
 In order to see the assets in the asset browser, make sure to set the value of current profile's ``Asset directory`` parameter as an asset search path (``Edit`` -> ``Preferences`` -> ``File Paths`` -> ``Asset Libraries`` -> ``Add Asset Library``).
+    For now the assets do not have their previews generated automatically.
+You can use `this addon <https://github.com/Gorgious56/asset_browser_utilities>`_ to batch generate them.